HOW TO KEEP YOUR FOOTYSIMULATOR SIMULATION DATA SAFE FOR FUTURE REFERENCE

 the two analysis pages.
 The back button returns you to the home screen.

-ANALYSING YOUR SAVED GAMES - A SUMMARY
+HOW TO ANALYSE YOUR SAVED FOOTYSIMULATOR GAME SIMULATIONS - A SUMMARY

 The ANALYSIS STATS screen is extemely useful in telling you not just which outcomes are most likely for certain games, but